MiracleSkyHawk/kickstarter-analysis/README.md

 ![Pivot_Table.png](resources/Pivot_Table.png)

 It can be noted that throughout the years, the total number of campaigns launched in each months does not vary significantly.
 The numbers of successful campaigns launched in May, June, and July, however, are remarkably greater than the numbers of those launched in other months.
-This can also be depicted in the pivot chart below.
+This can also be depicted in the line chart below.

 ![Theater_Outcomes_vs_Launch.png](resources/Theater_Outcomes_vs_Launch.png)

+From the line chart, it can be noticed that the number of successful campaigns peaked in May.
+Therefore, the best time to launch a campaign that is categorized as “theater” is in May as it has the highest possibility to reach its goal.

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered